As a parent of a child who has special needs, there are many things that you might come across. One of them is in relation to clothing issues.

 Some autistic children might have difficulty understanding the expectations for clothing.
 This is because they do not understand the language that is being used or social expectations of what they need to do in certain environments.

-This can lead to a lot of frustration for both the child and the parents.
+This can lead to a lot of frustration for both the child and the parents when it comes to dressing.

 Some autistic children might not want to dress up for special occasions, such as a family gathering or school event or even wear socks.